MurasatoNaoya/BSE-Consensus/README.md

-This repository containing the following scripts of the complete project -
+This repository contains the following scripts of the complete project:

 #### **BSE Consensus, Implementation.ipynb**:
 Containing the core protocol level implementation, notably for the base useful computation, proof generation and proof validation.